[Avg. reading time: 5 minutes]

 Closures

-Rust closures are anonymous functions without any name that you can save in a variable or pass as arguments to other functions.
+Closures in Rust are anonymous functions that you can store in variables, pass as arguments, and return from other functions.

 // Simple Closure Example